-There several reasons why meeting a listing is the easiest way to be approved for Social Security disability benefits.
+There several reasons why meeting a listing is the easiest way to get approved for Social Security disability benefits.

 If you condition meetings one of the conditions listed, then the SSA will assume that your capacity to work is compromised.

 In that case, you will not be required to offer substantial proof regarding your work capacity.

 An Overview of Medical Conditions for Disability Approval

 Many Social Security Disability Insurance (SSDI) and Supplement Security Insurance (SSI) applicants have questions about their likelihood of getting a claim approved for their specific medical condition.

 To help claimants to better understand the Social Security disability approval rate, our legal team has put together a quick list of the relevant information:

 - Overall SSDI/SSI disability approval rate: 42 percent